 Spores like the Ascospores, a fungus classified as the ascomycetes, is quite a common indoor mold, which is found more often in the damp and humid substances.

 Aspergillus clavatus is a species of mold that is widespread and frequently found growing in soil and animal manure.

 Aspergillus flavus is the second most common species (other than A. fumigatus) to be identified in human infection.

-Aspergillus Fumigatus Aspergillus is a type of a fungus that can cause diseases in human beings.
+Aspergillus fumigatus is a type of a fungus that can cause diseases in human beings.

 Aspergillus ochraceus is a species of mold that is frequently found in grains, soil, and salted food products.